argumenta/argumenta/doc/README.Install.markdown

 $ sudo argumenta-setup
 ```

 This installs the app in `/usr/local/argumenta`, configuration files in `/etc/argumenta`, and creates an `argumenta` Upstart service and user account.
+It also creates an `argumenta-backup` user, and cron job in `/etc/cron.d` for [nightly backups][Admin].

+### 4. Argumenta Config

+Edit the configuration file for each mode in `/etc/argumenta`.
+In particular, uncomment the `postgresUrl` setting and change its `PASSWORD` placeholder to a password of your choice for each mode.
+The other settings can be safely left commented out, and Argumenta will use each mode's defaults.

-### 4. Argumenta Database and Roles
+### 5. Argumenta Database and Roles

 #### Quick Setup

 Argumenta provides `argumenta-setup-postgres` for database setup.
-Run these commands with a password of your choice to configure each mode:
+Run these commands with your chosen password to configure each mode:

 ```bash
 $ # Note the space before each command.